sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-8/index.md

 </ServiceDefinition>
 ```

-## Implementing a Plugin Task Executor
+## Implement a plugin task executor

-Following a similar pattern to the Service plugin implementation there are two parts to a Task Executor implementation.
-The first part is the Task Executor task which again handles your business logic for your task.
-The second is your TaskDefinition xml object which gets loaded into IdentityIQ.
+Similar to the implementation of the service plugin, there are two parts to a task executor implementation.
+The first part is the task executor task, which handles your task's business logic.
+The second is your `TaskDefinition` XML object, which gets loaded into IdentityIQ.

 ### BasePluginTaskExecutor Class

-This is an abstract class that extends the AbstractTaskExecutor class, as well as implements the PluginContext interface.
-You can use this class as the foundation for your custom Plugin Executor task.
+This is an abstract class that extends the `AbstractTaskExecutor` class and implements the `PluginContext` interface.
+You can use this class as the foundation for your custom plugin executor task:

 ```java
 import sailpoint.task.BasePluginTaskExecutor;